 This was a violent, violent crash that is frequently forgotten about, probably because it happened during testing.

 On January 31st, 2000, Shane Hall was running in a Busch Series test session at the Las Vegas Motor Speedway when his car suffered a steering column failure exiting turn two.
 It glanced off the outside wall, then darted back across the track directly towards the inside wall at a critical angle.
 What could have very well been a tragic crash was mitigated somewhat by a tire wall that had been set up down the back chute for some road racing, but the end result was still terrifying.
-Hall’s #0 Ohio State University Chevrolet slammed the tire wall and flew into the air, sending his car for no less than five jarring rolls.
+Hall’s #0 Ohio State University Chevrolet Monte Carlo slammed the tire wall and flew into the air, sending his car for no less than five jarring rolls.
 The car was demolished, and Hall suffered a broken left ankle, but he was back behind the wheel within a day.

 13. BRIAN VICKERS (2002, BUSCH SERIES, ROCKINGHAM)

 This one has been thrown around for the past few years, but I actually have confirmation that it happened.

 I was never able to find much on this crash, which occurred during a test session.
 I actually had to ask the man himself, and was unfortunately not given much info.
 But whatever happened, one thing’s for sure.
-During a test session at Rockingham in 2002, Brian Vickers blew a tire exiting turn two and found his #29 on its lid, presumably after hitting the oddly-sloped backstretch wall.
+During a test session at Rockingham in early 2002, Brian Vickers blew a tire exiting turn two and flipped his #29 Dodge Intrepid on its lid, presumably after hitting the oddly-sloped backstretch wall.